-Chubb’s Masterpiece is front-loading its policies with a lot of prevention, including a special wi-fi router from cybersecurity firm Symantec Corp.’s Norton, said Mike Tanenbaum, executive vice-president of Chubb’s North American cyber practice.
+Chubb’s Masterpiece is front-loading its policies with a lot of prevention, including a special wi-fi router from cyber-security firm Symantec Corp’s Norton, said Mike Tanenbaum, executive vice-president of Chubb’s North American cyber practice.

 Without getting an expensive insurance policy, there are steps you can take to limit risk.

 Change the locks, so to speak, said Mary Qualls of Florida-based Vault Insurance, catering to high net-worth homeowners.
-That can involve restarting your router to break any ongoing connection a hacker has into your network and changing all of your passwords.
+That can involve restarting your router to break any ongoing connection a hacker has into your network and also changing all your passwords.

 Siciliano does not understand why everyone does not use a password management program.